 What are the benefits of a mechanical keyboard?

 The main benefit of a mechanical keyboard is the way it feels.
-If you have never typed on a mechanical keyboard, you will be in for surprise.
-Almost all people that switch from a rubber dome to a mechanical keyboard would never switch back.
 With rubber dome style keyboards, you have to "bottom out" a key, meaning you have to fully depress the key, for it register.
 With mechanical switches, the actuation point is much higher in the key stroke allowing you to quickly change keys without pressing the key down all the way.
-This allows for less finger fatigue and faster transition to the next letter.
-Of course, this is not something that is developed overnight.
-Like a high end musical instrument, it will take some practice before you appreciate its finer qualities.;
+This allows for less finger fatigue and faster transitions to the next letter.

-Each switch type has it's own distinct characteristics, so you can choose a switch that would best suit your personal preference.
-Whichever switch you decide to use, you can be sure that the overall feel and response of a high quality mechanical keyboard will be an experience you didn't you couldn't live without.
+Each switch type has its own distinct characteristics, so you can choose a switch that would best suit your personal preference.
+Whichever switch you decide to use, you can be sure that the overall feel and response of a high quality mechanical keyboard will be an experience you won't be able to live without.

 The Cherry MX mechanical switches feature a 50 million operation life cycle.
 Your average rubber dome keyboard has a life cycle of 5-10 million.
 WASD mechanical keyboards also mounts the switches to a thick steel plate before the switches are soldered to the PCB.
 This provides a more stable typing platform and gives the keyboard its rigid body and heavy weight.
 You can expect many years of use on your mechanical keyboard.